Skip to main content

 Within criteria, the attributes are always evaluated based on the latest published version of the attribute group that contains the attribute.
 For example, if attribute_group v1, v2, and v3 all have the required attribute, v3 will be used.
 If you then publish attribute_group v4, which removes attribute, v3 will still be used.

-Signals provides two ways to test an intervention: a preview you can run before publishing, and a live test you can trigger once the intervention is published.
+Signals provides two ways to test an intervention in Snowplow Console: a preview you can run before publishing, and a live test you can trigger once the intervention is published.

 Preview